Kong/kong-plugin-x-custom-jwt/README.md

 # Kong plugin | `x-custom-jwt`: How to craft and sign a custom JWT
 1) Craft a custom JWT using the input Authentication properties
 2) Load the private JWK from the plugin's configuration and convert it into a PEM format
-3) Sign the JWT with the PEM string for building a JWS (RS256 algorithm)
+3) Sign the JWT with the PEM string for building a JWS
 4) Add the custom JWT to an HTTP Request Header backend API

 The plugin `x-custom-jwt` doesn't check the validity of the input itself (neither checking of JWT signature & JWT expiration, nor user/password checking, nor checking Client TLS checking, nor api key checking).
 So it's **mandatory to use this plugin in conjunction with one of the Kong's security plugins**: